Isle of Dogs: 'Unilateral declaration of independence'

 Local residents resented the scarcity of schools and supermarkets and inadequate transport to neighbourhoods that did have them.

-On 1 March 1970 a group of activists led by Ted John and John Westfallen, in a reference to the Republic of Rhodesia's recent unilateral declaration of independence or UDI, issued a UDI for the Isle of Dogs.
+On 1 March 1970 a group of activists led by Ted Johns and John Westfallen, in a reference to the Republic of Rhodesia's recent unilateral declaration of independence or UDI, issued a UDI for the Isle of Dogs.
 For two hours (though some reports say a day, others a week) they blocked the two swing-bridges providing the only access to the area by road.
 According to Johns the intent was semi-jocular and the purpose was only to achieve independence from the rest of London, a right already enjoyed by the nearby City: it was the Press who dubbed him "President Ted of the Isle of Dogs'.
 Nevertheless, and though a body of local opinion resented the stunt, it achieved wide national and international publicity.
 It featured on the front page of the New York Times, and Johns was interviewed by satellite by Walter Cronkite for CBS Evening News.
 A new secondary school and improvements in public transport materialised.
 According to one source it even served as the catalyst for the eventual development of Canary Wharf.

 Patricia Cornwell's 2002 novel Isle of Dogs features an island off the coast of Virginia that declares UDI, "claiming its independence lies with those who set sail from the Isle of Dogs in 1607".